Supporting emerging and established Indigenous leaders in the health sciences

 About

-This project will examine the purpose, development and impact of our Centre and the Indigenous leadership programs, exploring the benefits and informing future iterations.
-The project will
+This project examines the purpose, development and impact of our Centre and the Indigenous leadership programs, exploring program benefits and opportunities.

-As part of the examination of the establishment Centre will interview people involved in its development and operations to document the history of the Centre, including its purpose, vision and aims; and to examine the role of philanthropy in Indigenous initiatives within the University sector.
+As part of the examination of the establishment Centre, interviewed people involved in its development and operations to document the history of the Centre, including its purpose, vision and aims; and to examine the role of philanthropy in Indigenous initiatives within the University sector.

-Together, they will provide a comprehensive history and review of the Melbourne Poche Centre for Indigenous Health as well as an evaluation of its Indigenous health leadership initiatives since its establishment.
+We undertook an evaluation of the Centre’s leadership program through a qualitative survey with Poche Leadership Alumni.
+Together, these projects provide a comprehensive history and review of the Melbourne Poche Centre for Indigenous Health as well as an evaluation of its Indigenous health leadership initiatives since its establishment.

 Key people